 When researching potential customers, npm staff sometimes search the public World Wide Web or paid business databases.
 Otherwise, npm doesn't buy or receive data about you from data brokers or other private services.

 npm may inadvertently collect data about you if it is included in software packages that you or others upload.

 npm command, the

-work with the npm public registry, an Enterprise registry that npm hosts,
+with the npm public registry, an Enterprise registry that npm hosts, or

 a random, unique identifier, called

 npm-session, for each time you run commands like

 the names and versions of your project's dependencies, their dependencies, and so on, that come from the npm public registry, but not of other dependencies, like Git dependencies

 the versions of Node.js, the npm command, and the operating system you are using